sylviamoss/sylviamoss.github.io/index.md

 layout: default
 ---

-I'm a Computer Engineer.
-Currently working as Consultant Developer @ ThoughtWorks Brazil.
+I'm a Computer Engineer currently working as Consultant Developer @ ThoughtWorks Brazil.
 I love technology and I believe that with empathy, it can do a wonderful work

-## TECHNOLOGIES

 <!--